This post may contain affiliate links. Please read our disclosure policy.

 Hamburgers are easy to make and perfect for backyard grilling.
 Learn how to make the juiciest grilled burgers ever with just a few simple tricks!

 Several years ago I attended a cookout demonstration given by Weber Grills where they taught us how to make the perfect burger.
 Since then I’ve perfected this recipe on my own backyard grill and I’m going to share all my my best tips and tricks.
-Things like how to perfectly season your burger, why you want that indent in the center and how to cook hamburgers without a grill.
+Things like how to perfectly season your burger, why you want that indent in the center, and how to cook hamburgers without a grill.

-How to Make Hamburger Patties
+How To Make Hamburger Patties

 The best hamburgers start with quality ground beef and just a little bit of salt and pepper.
 You can use ground chuck (80/20) but I prefer a little leaner so I use an 85/15 ratio.
 To make my burgers extra juicy, I add a little bit of olive oil!

-- Shape the portioned meat into flat, round patties.
+- Shape the patties: Shape the portioned meat into flat, round patties.
 I keep my patties about 6 ounces each and then form a patty that’s about 5-inches in diameter and less than an inch thick.
 Press your thumb gently into the center of the patty about halfway down.
 This little trick helps the patty to hold its shape while cooking and prevents shrinking.

-You can cook your hamburgers right away or refrigerate or freeze for later.
+- Storage: You can cook your hamburgers right away or refrigerate or freeze for later.
 If refrigerating, be sure to cook hamburgers within 24 hours.
 To freeze, wrap the patties individually using plastic wrap or parchment paper then place in a freezer bag and freeze for up to 6 months.

-How to Cook Hamburgers
+How To Cook Hamburgers on the Grill

 There are three different ways to cook your hamburger patties.
 Each method will result in a juicy burger, but I definitely recommend cooking on the grill if you can.